openshift-pipelines/pipelines-as-code/docs/content/docs/install/kubernetes.md

 some examples.

 Either the ingress hostname or its IP address may be used as the webhook URL.
-You'll have to provide this URL when connecting Pipelines as Code to your Git provider.
+You'll have to provide this URL when connecting Pipelines-as-Code to your Git provider.
 You can find the ingress's address via `kubectl get ingress pipelines-as-code -n pipelines-as-code`.